emileaben/ixp-country-jedi/README.md

 Without a *locations* section, the capital of *country* (or first country if *country* is a list) is used for probe selection (see below).

+One can set an extra 'location-constraint' config key.
+The value of this configuration directive needs to be an integer.
+When this is set, the probe selection part of the ixp-country-jedi will only select probes that are within 'location-constraint' kilometers from any of the given locations.
+This can be useful if you only want to measure a specific city.
+In that case set the 'location'-list to that specific city, and set a 'location-constraint' to a reasonable value (for instance 50, so you'll cover 50 kilometers from the city centre).

 prepare.py
 ==========